maxieds/AndroidFilePickerLight/README.md

 [library privacy policy](https://github.com/maxieds/AndroidFilePickerLight/blob/main/LibraryPrivacyPolicy.md) that explains why these permissions are requested, and what the library does with them in handling the file picker selection requests from the client application.

+## TODO and feature request for future bursts of coder energy

+* The ``BasicFileProvider`` class has built-in functionality to query the top of the most recent documents list.
+Perhaps this action would make a good naviagation folder alongside the default folder paths to common directories displayed at the top of the chooser activity?